tolikcode/andriydruk.github.io/content/post/welcome.md

 * [LinkedIn](https://www.linkedin.com/in/andriy-druk-23147344)

 ## About this blog
 This blog built with [Hugo](https://gohugo.io) using [Material Docs](https://github.com/digitalcraftsman/hugo-material-docs) theme.
 It's a like breathe of fresh air for me after Jekyll and Octopress.
 Special thanks to the creators of this theme - [Martin Donath](https://github.com/squidfunk) and [Digitalcraftsman](https://github.com/digitalcraftsman).
+Also big thanks to my editor - [Tolik Code](https://github.com/tolikcode).

 ## License
 All articles and code are published under the Apache License